espressif/esptool/README.md

 The serial port is selected using the `-p` option, like `-p /dev/ttyUSB0` (on unixen like Linux and OSX) or `-p COM1` (on Windows).

 If using Cygwin on Windows, you have to convert the Windows-style name into an Unix-style path (`COM1` -> `/dev/ttyS0`, and so on).
-(This is not necessary if using esp-idf for ESP32 with the supplied Windows environment, this envrionment uses a mingw Python & pyserial which accept COM ports as-is.)
+(This is not necessary if using esp-idf for ESP32 with the supplied Windows environment, this environment uses a mingw Python & pyserial which accept COM ports as-is.)

 ### Baud rate